pendulum-project/ntpd-rs/docs/guide/nts.md

     only have a self-signed certificate cannot be used.
 Either setup a private certificate authority and use that CA to sign the certificate for the server, or choose an alternative NTS server.

+## NTS protocol
+When using NTS, both the client and server sign and partially encrypt the NTP messages they exchange using symmetric key cryptography.
+For this, the client and server first need to exchange the keys they will use.
+NTS solves this problem with a separate key exchange.

+For the key exchange, the client first contacts the server over a TCP connection secured with TLS, the same protocol also used for secure web browsing.
+Over this connection, they then decide on which keys to use.
+Finally, the server provides the client with eight cookies.
+These cookies are used by the client to tell the server which keys are in use for the session.
+The client uses each cookie only once to ensure that a third party cannot track its connection, and it receives a new cookie with each server response.

+These cookies are an opaque bag of bytes for the client, and the server can put in them whatever it finds usefull for identifying the proper keys for that particular client.
+Cookies do however have to be unique, a cookie cannot be reused once a message with it was sent.
+If the client ever runs out of cookies (a cookie is lost whenever an NTP message or the response to that message got lost) or if the server somehow no longer understands the cookies it receives from clients, the server and client will have to redo the key exchange.

 ## Setting up an NTS server
 Setting up an NTS server involves several steps.
 Before you get started, make